Welcome to

 About Us

-Animal Farm Foundation (AFF) is a 501(c)3 nonprofit organization built on the principle that all dogs are individuals.
+Animal Farm Foundation (AFF) is a 501(c)3 nonprofit organization whose mission is to meet the evolving needs of dogs and their communities.
+We built on the principle that all dogs are individuals.
 Our Foundation relies on science-based information on animal behavior and public policy, including breed-specific legislation and housing insurance discrimination, derived from our subsidiary National Canine Research Council, a think tank for science and public policy.
 AFF’s team offers regional and national initiatives that support dogs and the people who care for them in their communities.

 Current AFF programs include our Old Friends program, which is an onsite and foster-based program that gives senior dogs in shelters across the country an opportunity to live out their lives in a loving home.
 Additionally, we have dogs on the younger side that are also apart of our adoption program, who’ve come to us to await their new homes while enjoying the farm life.
 Our Family Pantry program recognizes pets as family and, especially during tough times, provide a way to help pets stay with their families.